 1098-T (Tax Form)

 Form 1098-T is used to assist students in determining eligibility for an Education Tax Credit.
-It is an annual statement that provides a student with the amount of tuition charged on the account during the calendar year.
+It is an annual statement that provides a student with the amount of tuition payments made for Qualified Tuition and Related Expense on the account during the calendar year.
 Your personal financial records serve as official supporting documentation for a federal tax return.

-To access 1098-T information from the Internal Revenue Service, please click here:
+To access 1098-T information from the Internal Revenue Service, please click on the links below:

-To opt-in for electronic delivery, which is the fastest way to receive your Form 1098-T, click on the link below:
+To opt-in for electronic delivery, this is the fastest way to receive your Form 1098-T:

 Let education earn you some extra credit — at least with your taxes